polystruct/creative/docs/datapack/hierarchy/templatepool.md

 | `build_type` | Generation type of the build | `regular`, `ruin` |
 | `structure` | Structure type | `center`, `road` |

+There is also a `wp/` top level directory, which underneath uses the same structure as listed above.
+In it, slightly adjusted versions of the main templates are hosted which are more suitable to use in WorldPainter (or other custom) worlds.
+For instance, villages do not use roads that have the `terrain_matching` _projection_.
+This allows the villages to be placed manually (using `/place jigsaw`) without the main structures generated at the level that the seed would provide (rather than the right, but custom level).

-The sequence is to support multiple variants.
+The _sequence_ is to support multiple variants.
 For instance, if I want to create a new plains village with a different build style, then I create one in a new sequence.
-The `polygame` data pack will randomly pick one (this is done by joining the pools for all the variants in a single pool, for which I use a shell script)
+I then use a script that merges the various centers into one big JSON file, allowing for random picks to be used.

 # Build classes